This

 Aurora

-is a spacious, well-appointed and stylish ship and is probably our current
+is a spacious, well-appointed and stylish ship and is still our favourite

 High spot: